Rrobinvip/1718-Script/README.md

 ## To use

-Set up config in `Config.py`, such as webpages, etc.
+1. Set up config in `Config.py`, such as webpages, etc. There are some special cases, such as zoom btn location.
+It needs to be hardcoded.
+Pyautogui takes forever to search based on image matching, and accuracy is very low.

-1. Create the python3 venv with `python3 -m venv env`, and activate with `source env/bin/activate`.
+2. Create the python3 venv with `python3 -m venv env`, and activate with `source env/bin/activate`.
-2. Run pip install venv_requirements.txt.
+3. Run pip install venv_requirements.txt.
-3. Inspect packages with pip list.
+4. Inspect packages with pip list.

 ### macOS